ExitValue.ai

 What Is Your Wholesale Distribution Business Worth?

 Distribution businesses trade on thin margins and thick relationships.
-Lower middle market distributors sell for 4-8x EBITDA.
+Lower middle market distributors sell for platform-tier earnings multiples.
 Specialty and value-add distributors command premiums.
 Revenue multiples of 0.3-0.8x reflect the margin profile.

 Consolidating